The Book of Eli

 Time Out says

-Thank the pallid green heavens for Jennifer Beals (long ago in ‘Flashdance’) who is ravishing as a sightless kept woman acting as the story’s oracle.
-She wanders the halls of her makeshift prison like a goddess deprived of power.
-For a few brief moments, the film becomes something close to Greek mythology, as opposed to weak graphic-novel imitation.
+A spunky sidekick (Kunis’s irritating barmaid) and character-role cameos (Michael Gambon, Malcolm McDowell and Tom Waits) round out this vision of a world where “Ring My Bell” played on an antique Victrola is meant to stoke nostalgia.
+Thank the pallid green heavens for Flashdance’s Jennifer Beals, positively ravishing as a sightless kept woman who acts as the story’s oracle.
+She wanders the halls of her makeshift prison like a goddess deprived of power, and ultimately takes an elatingly bloodless revenge on her captor.
+For a few brief moments, the film becomes something close to Greek mythology, as opposed to graphic-novel imitator.
+What a feeling!—Keith Uhlich